Zvezda (TV channel)

 Zvezda (Звезда) is a Russian state-owned nationwide TV network run by the Russian Ministry of Defence.
-It has communist leanings.
-As of January 2008, Zvezda's CEO was Grigory Krichevsky, previously known for his work on Vladimir Gusinsky's NTV channel in the late 1990s.
+As of January 2008, Zvezda's CEO was Grigory Krichevsky; Krichevsky is previously known for his work on Vladimir Gusinsky's NTV channel in the late 1990s.

 History

-In 1998 Central Television and Radio Studio of the Russian Ministry of Defense won the tender to broadcast the channel in the competition.
+In 1998, Central Television and Radio Studio of the Russian Ministry of Defense won the tender to broadcast the channel in the competition.
 On July 17, 2000, Zvezda channel was licensed for broadcasting.
-On February 20, 2005, Zvezda channel first began broadcasting on 57th UHF channel in Moscow.
+On February 20, 2005, Zvezda channel first began broadcasting on UHF channel 57 in Moscow.
 On May 16, 2005, the channel began to broadcast around the clock.
-In 2006 Zvezda was for the first time broadcast in all of Russia.
-In 2007 the audience of the channel grew further, as it was included in the package of NTV+.
-Since 2009 Zvezda is a federal status channel.
+In 2006, Zvezda was for the first time broadcast in all of Russia.
+In 2007, the audience of the channel grew further, as it was included in the package of NTV+.
+Since 2009, Zvezda is a federal status channel.

 In March 2015, Zvezda offered a presenting job to Jeremy Clarkson less than 24 hours after he was dismissed by the BBC from motoring programme Top Gear.

-In October 2022, the Canadian government sanctioned Zvezda.
+On 1 September 2015, Zvezda began broadcasting in 16:9 widescreen format.

 Controversies

 Zvezda describes itself as "patriotic" and is considered one of the most sensational and anti-Western news channels in Russia.
 It has a reputation for publishing biased news stories which favor the Russian government and whitewash Soviet crimes of the past.
-It has published several controversial news articles, for example:
+It has published several controversial news articles.
+Examples include: